 Many factors can contribute to dry and itchy skin on your black Lab.
 Some causes are environmental while others can be related to grooming.
 While uncomfortable, Labrador puppy itching can easily be treated from home and does not require a visit to the veterinarian unless the Labrador itchy skin continues following at-home treatments.

 Labrador itchy skin and coat

 Labradors are moderate shedders throughout the entire year, with an increase during spring, when they lose their heavy winter coats.
 Brushing can help cut down on shedding and improve itchy skin to an extent.
-The more you brush your lab, the more loose fur you remove and, consequently, the less he will have to scratch to relieve himself of it.
-You should never totally shave any part of your lab unless it is medically required.
-When the thick hairs of the outer coat begin to grow back, it will cause discomfort, irritation, and itching.
+The more you brush your itchy Lab, the more loose fur you remove and, consequently, the less they will have to scratch to relieve themselves of the itch.
+You should never totally shave any part of your Lab unless it is medically required.
+When the thick hairs of their outer coat begin to grow back, it will cause discomfort, irritation, and itching.

-Sometimes the environment can play a role in drying a lab's skin to the point of flaking.
+Sometimes your environment can play a role in creating Labrador itchy skin.
 In the winter months, heaters inside the home can cause drying of the skin.
 A naturally arid climate can also contribute to dry, flaky skin.

 Your beloved pup may have picked up sand fleas.
 Your Lab's itchy skin might be caused by sand fleas, just like other pests that cause skin problems.
 Always clean your dog after a day at the beach.

 It's also possible that your Labrador is allergic to something in your environment that is causing them to itch.
 Your dog may also be allergic to something like dust mites and molds, grasses, plants, or food.
 Dogs react to allergies with itchiness (like how humans react to allergies with sneezing).
 Labradors will be most commonly affected with symptoms from allergies in their feet, belly, skin folds, and ears.